enspyrco/crowdleague/.contributing/the-process.md

 -   Create in Drive - a folder called "x. *Section*: Sections Planning (CL)" in "Sections Planning (CL)".
 In the folder:

-    -   a Google doc called "0.
-Use Cases < *Section* (CL)" that will hold just a list of Use Cases, so we have a short, easy to read and think about, list that is the definitive set of use cases
+    -   a Google doc called "Use Cases < *Section* (CL)" that will hold just a list of Use Cases, so we have a short, easy to read and think about, list that is the definitive set of use cases

         -   short, clear names → balance brevity with clarity